 It's worth noting that all of your contributions are always yours to keep.
-Vesting applies to the automatic and service matching contributions from the Coast Guard.
+Vesting applies to the automatic and service matching contributions from your employer.

 When Am I Vested?

 Let's look at when you are vested in the TSP.
 There are two different scenarios when vesting begins based on when you joined the military: